Andrew Taylor Still: Osteopathy

 Still believed that osteopathy was a necessary discovery because the current medical practices of his day often caused significant harm and conventional medicine had failed to shed light on the etiology and effective treatment of disease.
 At the time Still practiced as a physician, medications, surgery and other traditional therapeutic regimens often caused more harm than good.
 Some of the medicines commonly given to patients during this time were arsenic, castor oil, whiskey and opium.
 Additionally, unsanitary surgical practices often resulted in more deaths than cures.

-Dr. Still sought to reform existing 19th-century medical practices.
+Still sought to reform existing 19th-century medical practices.
 Still investigated alternative treatments, such as hydropathy, diet, bonesetting, and magnetic healing.
 Still found appeal in the relatively tame side effects of those modalities and imagined that someday "rational medical therapy" would consist of manipulation of the musculoskeletal system, surgery and very sparing use of drugs, including anesthetics, antiseptics and antidotes.
-He invented the name osteopathy by blending two Greek roots osteon- for bone and -pathos for suffering in order to communicate his theory that disease and physiologic dysfunction were etiologically grounded in a disordered musculoskeletal system.
+He invented the name osteopathy by blending two Greek roots osteon- for bone and -pathos for condition in order to communicate his hypothesis that disease and physiologic dysfunction were etiologically grounded in a disordered musculoskeletal system.
 Thus, by diagnosing and treating the musculoskeletal system, he believed that physicians could treat a variety of diseases and spare patients the negative side-effects of drugs.

-Still founded the first school of osteopathy based on this new approach to medicine - the school was called the American School of Osteopathy (now A.T.
+Still founded the first school of osteopathy based on this new approach to medicine; the school was called the American School of Osteopathy (now A.T.
 Still University) in Kirksville, Missouri, in 1892.

 Still was also one of the first physicians to promote the idea of preventive medicine and the philosophy that physicians should focus on treating the disease rather than just the symptoms.